Su5eD/GregTech-Experimental/README.md

 adding several new machines, fluids, tools, and adjusting recipes to make them fit with its system, and to make everything work well together.

 **GregTech Experimental** is a fully-featured port of GregTech 3 for modern minecraft versions.
-So far, there have been many attemps to recreate GT3, but none of them had all the features.
-*GregTech Experimental has them all*, in their original form, unchanged.
-Covers, upgrades, tools, as you know them.
+It offers all features of GT3, in their original form, unchanged.
+Machines, covers, upgrades, tools, as you know them.

 ## Development Status
 GTE is currently in early development, which is split into 2 main phases - the first one consists of adding the base game mechanics and